History & Biographies

 The heir to the first communist dynasty in History

 He is the living God of the 9th nuclear power of the world.
-He is a Western educated young man and a basketball fan but raised in secrecy to take over the commands of the North Korean regime, the first communist dynasty in history.
-From him we only have amusing, absurd and sometimes terrifying images distillated by the Pyongyang propaganda.
+He is a Western-educated young man and a basketball fan but was raised in secrecy to take over the commands of the North Korean regime, the first communist dynasty in history.
+From him, we only have amusing, absurd, and sometimes terrifying images distilled by the Pyongyang propaganda.

-This investigation carried out in Switzerland, the USA and Asia found those who really knew Kim Jong-un and tries to profile the new leader.
+This investigation, carried out in Switzerland, the USA, and Asia, found those who knew Kim Jong-un and tries to profile the new leader.

-This red prince has many startling secrets and his ambiguous personality now impacts the future of the world as we witness the arm wrestling between North Korea and the USA.
+This red prince has many startling secrets, and his ambiguous personality now impacts the world's future as we witness the arm wrestling between North Korea and the USA.

 The history of the mythical sports car race